Look, nobody likes the sensation of waking up out of a good, deep sleep. After all, who wants to stop dreaming about being on a beach or flying?

 But, everyone can at least agree that the sensation of waking up is made infinitely worse when you wake and your eyes are full of gunk.

 These crusty, annoying chunks of discharge, known by some as ‘eye boogers’, make it hard to see and so unpleasant to blink.
-The only real way to get rid of them is to get in there with your fingers and wipe or scrape ‘em out.
+The best way to get rid of them is with your fingers and wipe or scrape ‘em out.

 Thankfully, eye boogers aren’t really anything to worry about for humans.
 They’re just a fact of life.
 But, what about for dogs?
 Are eye boogers really just a fact of life for them, or are they a sign of trouble?